 Women considering breast augmentation often have concerns about breastfeeding.
 If you are planning to have children in the future but want breast implants now, it makes sense to wonder if you’ll be able to breastfeed your child.
 Luckily, advances in how breast augmentations are performed mean that the majority of women are still able to breastfeed after having breast implants placed.

-If you are interested in breast augmentation in the Phoenix area, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your free initial consultation.
+If you are interested in breast augmentation in the Phoenix area, call Mosharrafa Plastic Surgery today at 602-513-8133 to schedule your initial consultation.
 We will be happy to answer any questions you have in person.

 The vast majority of women are still able to breastfeed after they have breast implants placed.
 However, there are a number of factors that can affect your likelihood of being able to breastfeed after breast augmentation.
 These can include:

 - Placement of the implants.
 Placement under the muscle is less likely to interfere with your milk glands than placement over the muscle.

 - Incision location.
 If you opt for an incision around the areola, the scarring will be less prominent, but there is more of a chance that your milk glands will be affected.
 Our plastic surgeons typically recommend incisions under the breasts, as this incision location is safe, unobtrusive, and does not interfere with the milk glands.

 - Your natural ability to breastfeed.
 Some women have trouble breastfeeding, even without breast implants.
 If this is the case, and you are dead set on trying to breastfeed, it might be wise for you to wait on breast augmentation until after you’re finished having children.